 Contemplative Supervision for Individual and Group Spiritual Direction

 Th.D.
 (Honoris Causa), General Theological Seminary

 Nancy is an Episcopal priest, retreat leader, author, dancer, and musician.
 Her work as a resource person in the area of spirituality draws on her many interests: the integration of body and spirit, the contemplative tradition of prayer, the arts, and the relationship of Christian faith and ethics to environmental issues.
 Her many books include Grounded in Love: Ecology, Faith and Action, Organic Prayer, The Breath of God: An Approach to Prayer, and An Invitation to Christian Yoga.
-She is a faculty member of the CREDO project, a week-long wellness program for clergy, and an associate of the Contemplative Project, sponsored by the Foundation for the Meditative Process.
 She has served as Chaplain for the Spouses of the Bishops of the Episcopal Church.

 Ecology, Faith & Action: Empowering the Church

 Anne Winchell Silver